NHSDigital/nhsuk-frontend-jinja/docs/contributing/running-locally.md

 ## 2. Clone the repository

-You can clone the repository directly if you're a member of the [NHS.UK GitHub organisation](https://github.com/nhsuk/)
+You can clone the repository directly if you're a member of the [NHS Digital GitHub organisation](https://github.com/NHSDigital/)

 ```
 git clone git@github.com:NHSDigital/nhsuk-frontend-jinja.git nhsuk-frontend-jinja